fltk-rs/demos/webview/README.md

 # Embedded Webview in an FLTK app

-Works on Windows (MSVC toolchain) and Macos.
-Can't get Linux to work!
+Works on Windows (MSVC toolchain).

 ![alt_test](ex.jpg)